 any complex or confusing system of streets, passages, etc

 - any system of interconnecting cavities, esp those comprising the internal ear

 - another name for internal ear

 electronics an enclosure behind a high-performance loudspeaker, consisting of a series of air chambers designed to absorb unwanted sound waves

 Word Origin for labyrinth

 A group of complex interconnecting anatomical cavities.

-- The system of interconnecting canals and spaces that make up the inner ear of many vertebrates.
+The system of interconnecting canals and spaces that make up the inner ear of many vertebrates.
 The labyrinth has both a bony component, made up of the cochlea, the semicircular canals, and the vestibule, and a membranous one.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.